-As a Professor of Physiology at Università di Parma the main research of Vittorio Gales is the relationship between action perception and cognition, using a variety of neurophysiological and neuroimaging techniques.
+As a Professor of Physiology at Università di Parma the main research of Vittorio Gallese is the relationship between action perception and cognition, using a variety of neurophysiological and neuroimaging techniques.
 At the Berlin School of Mind and Brain the neurophysiologist contributes as an Einstein Visiting Fellow to research about the development of socio-cultural identity.

 My research project concerns the link between the I-Thou dimension of our relationship with other fellow humans and the 'we-dimension', characterizing cultural identity.
 We want to explore both theoretically and empirically, with the aid of cognitive neuroscience, the mutual interplay between brain-body and culture.